avikumar15/WhatTheRush/README.md

 ##

-The actual build file that is the game is available under Game/ directory.
+The actual build file (playable) that is the game is available under Game/ directory.

 ## Future plans -
 - To have a day and night track separately.